 The overview of our system is presented in Figure 1.
 It consists of four components with the shaded ones being our contributions.
-The system relies on static analysis to produce a set of suspects, which are potential vulnerable code, represented in the forms of instruction addresses at binary level or source code locations.
+The system relies on static analysis to produce a set of suspects, which are potential vulnerable code, represented in terms of instruction address at binary level, or the source code locations.
 Benign program inputs are needed to begin with, which may come from a random test case generator or from the test suite shipped with the software.
 Provided with a program input and a suspect, the data lineage tracing component computes lineage for the execution.
-This information is consumed by the input mutation component that searches for a way to mutate the previous program input such that the vulnerability is manifested through a crash.
-We call such a mutated input an exploit in the paper.
-Note that how to add payload to the crashinducing input to gain control of the host program is beyond the scope of this paper.
+Such information is consumed by the input mutation component that searches for a way to mutate the previous program input such that the vulnerability is triggered.
 The runtime detector is to check if the vulnerability is triggered.
 If so, the suspect is convicted.
 Otherwise, the suspect is considered innocent.
-Since the runtime detector is not our focus, we simply use a segmentation fault detector.
-More advanced detectors such as TaintCheck [15] can be adopted for higher accuracy.
+Note the runtime detector is not our contribution, and in our current system, we just use the segmentation fault as an indication of attack.
+Users could integrate other detector, like TaintCheck [16] to get higher accuracy.